fseeeye/EyeEngine-Cpp/README.md

 As I say, **Building games above this engine is not the first level target**!
 The main purpose of those projects is helping me to learn modern 3D Game Engine, Graphic API & SL and practice Computer Grahpic theory.

 ## About Cpp Edition
 I will build it from the "bottom layer", such as Entry Point / Logging System.
-So, it can't show any windows or render any model at run-time currently.
+So, it will add advanced features slowly.😶‍🌫️

 ## Getting Started
 Cpp Edition only support Windows + OpenGL yet, make sure you have the correct env.
 1. Open this repo by Visual Studio.
 (Recommanded using Visual Studio 2022)
-2. Hit `F5` to run the Game Sandbox Exe Project.
+2. Hit `F5` to run the Game Sandbox Example Project.

 ## RoadMap
 - [X] Basic System